 How to get life insurance

-You can get a life insurance quote online through Progressive in as little as 60 seconds.
-You'll answer some questions, and then you'll choose a payment amount, term length, and other policy details.
-You can also call 1-866-912-2477 to speak with a licensed representative who can help you find the right policy for you.
+You can get a life insurance quote online through Progressive in just minutes.
+You'll answer some questions, and then you'll choose a coverage amount, term length, and other policy details.
+You can also call 1-866-912-2477 to speak with a licensed Progressive Life by eFinancial representative who can help you find the right policy for you.